 Lead Sponsor Organisations provide the framework and ways in which a Community Sponsorship Group will operate but they may not be the person delivering on the ground support to a family once they arrive.
 Find out more about the role of the Lead Sponsor here.

 Charities or CICs who act as Lead Sponsor to Community Sponsorship Groups are welcome to join the Lead Sponsor Network, a place to share best practice, ideas and challenges with other Lead Sponsors across the UK.
 It’s free to join the network and you’ll receive regular updates on the latest developments in Community Sponsorship.

 Length of support

 You will provide one year (12 months) of formal integration support to a refugee family, although you can choose to extend this support.
+The Home Office Sponsor Agreement states you will provide up to 24 months of support.
 You must provide sustainable, affordable accommodation for 2 years (24 months) from the date of the family arriving in the UK.

 Welcome to the UK

 Aim: Resettled family members feel welcome in the UK and are able to quickly acclimatise to living in the UK.

 - meet and greet arriving family at the relevant airport, bringing one interpreter to communicate with the family and you will escort them to their accommodation, briefing them on how to use the amenities;

 - provide a welcome pack of groceries, the content of which should take into account the culture and nationality of the resettled family